-New Free Diabetic Classes offered by the Polk Health Care PlanThe Polk Health Care Plan has announced additional free Diabetic Classes for Polk County residents on Nov.
-4, Nov.
-22 and Dec.
-9. To reserve seats, residents should call 863-519-2041 or 863-519-2066.
+Free Diabetic Classes offered by the Polk Healthcare PlanThe Polk Healthcare Plan has announced additional free Diabetic Classes for Polk County residents on March 6 and 20, April 10 and 24 and May 2.
+To reserve seats, residents should call 863-519-2041 or 863-519-2066.

 “With diabetes becoming a serious problem in Polk County, the Polk Healthcare Plan felt it was important to offer these free classes to residents,” said Marilyn Sylvia, a community nurse for the county.
 “We strongly believe the best way to mitigate the damage diabetes has caused our residents is to arm them with the knowledge they need to combat the disease.”

-Diabetic Classes will include a general overview of the disease process, highlighting ways to prevent, detect and treat the complications of diabetes.
+Diabetic Classes include a general overview of the disease process, highlighting ways to prevent, detect and treat the complications of diabetes.
 Educators will also discuss the importance of nutrition, physical activity and weight management in dealing with the disease.
-They will also talk about blood glucose monitoring and cover the different medications and ways to schedule diabetic check-ups.
+Discussion will also highlight blood glucose monitoring, cover the different medications available and look at ways to schedule diabetic check-ups.

 Classes are scheduled for: